mnfst/website/content/integrations/fly-io.md

 - [Node.js](https://nodejs.org/en/) version 18.x (LTS versions)
 - **npm** (included with Node.js installation) or **yarn** as a package manager
-- A Render account.
-If you don’t have one, sign up on the [Render registration page](https://render.com).
+- A Fly.io account.
+If you don’t have one, sign up on the [Fly.io registration page](https://fly.io/app/sign-up).

 ## Set up Manifest